sentilo/sentilo/docs/technical_faq.rst

    disk

 Another deployment configurations should work properly, always keeping in mind the expected load by the system.
-There is also a `virtual machine <./use_a_virtual_machine.html>`__ ready for use that can be used for testing purposes.

 All known Sentilo instances are deployed on Linux servers, mainly CentoOS 6+ and Ubuntu Server 14.04+.